“No way, son. I worked hard for that money. I’m not about to gamble it away in the stock market.”

 You know the stock market is riskier than insured bank accounts, so it follows that if it didn’t return more than insured bank accounts over time, it wouldn’t exist.
 Thus, I’m convinced a part of my savings belongs in stocks, not despite the risks involved, but because of the risk involved.

-The Standard & Poor’s 500 index, an index designed to mirror the returns of 500 big U.S. companies, has averaged an annual return of about 10 percent since its inception in 1928.
+The Standard & Poor’s 500 index, a stock market index designed to mirror the returns of 500 big U.S. companies, has averaged an annual return of about 10% since its inception in 1928.